 “Prerna Lal” literally translates to “Inspiration Red.”
 I am a queer Fijian and a law school graduate of The George Washington University.
 I also have another graduate degree in International Relations.
 Practically interdisciplinary, I have much love for technology, social media, international political economy and development, critical race theory, subaltern histories and South Asian diaspora studies.

 I started blogging on my personal website shortly after graduate school in 2007 to chart my journey as a queer and undocumented immigrant in the United States.
 This blog is a culmination of my evolving thoughts, personal opinions and experiences over time in my struggle to attain legal residency.
-In between, I also blogged hundreds of pieces at Brave New Films, The Sanctuary and Change.org, Huffington Post and Race Files on several occasions.
+In between, I also blogged hundreds of pieces at Brave New Films, The Sanctuary, Change.org, Huffington Post and Race Files on several occasions.

 My work and commentary has been featured and quoted in stories for the New York Times, US News and World Report, CNN, USA Today, The Guardian, San Francisco Chronicle, as well as international media in a dozen countries, ethnic media outlets, documentaries and PhD dissertations.
 I’ve also been published in academic journals, and I have various articles pending publication.
 I’ve traveled to over 30 states and presented at dozens of conferences ranging from the American Association of Geographers to the International Studies Association to Netroots Nations.

 All thoughts and opinions expressed on this website are mine alone, and not affiliated with any organization.
 Also, as a legal disclaimer, nothing on this site creates a lawyer-client relationship.
-I am not authorized to practice law or give you legal advice until I am admitted to the bar.